nina-kollman/map-reduce-framework/README.md

 ## More Info

 This project was done as part of Operating Systems coarse in the Hebrew university of Jerusalem.
-It is a multiprocessing program that can be used for different jobs.
+It is a multithreaded program that can be used for different jobs.
 As an example counting the number of timed each letter appear in some text.